-HMRC is set to reintroduce the PAYE Cap to the SME R&D Tax Credits scheme, potentially impacting thousands of startups and scaleups.
-GrantTree explains who will be affected and how the cap will change your tax credits claim.
+HMRC has reintroduced the PAYE Cap to the SME R&D Tax Credits scheme, impacting the R&D Tax Credits claims of thousands of startups and scaleups.
+In this article, GrantTree explains who will be subject to the cap and it will affect your funding

-HM Revenue & Customs is set to reintroduce a limit on the size of payable tax credit that companies can receive from the SME R&D Tax Relief scheme.
+On April 1 2021, HM Revenue & Customs reintroduced a limit on the size of payable tax credit companies can receive from the SME R&D Tax Relief scheme.

-Known as the PAYE Cap, this regulation is designed to protect R&D Tax Credits from abusive claims but could reduce the relief available to thousands of legitimate startups and scale-ups.
+This regulation, which is known as the PAYE Cap, is designed to protect R&D Tax Credits from abusive claims.
+However, it also reducing the relief available to thousands of legitimate startups and scaleups.

 What is the PAYE Cap?